SCLW/CMOS_Synthesizer/README.md

 ### 6. Additional Features and Expandability

-* Add a battery holder footprint for standalone, portable operation.
+* Add a battery holder footprint.
 * Add solder pads in parallel to the four open inputs of the CD40106 oscillator section.
-These pads could be used to attach force sensing resistors or other experimental sensors for extended interaction possibilities.
+These pads could be used to attach force sensing resistors or other sensors for extended interaction possibilities.

+---

 ## Appendix